robwgoss/Software-Engineer-Group-5/README.md

 *Server*

-1) Navigate to the top-level project folder.
+1) Navigate to the top-level project folder in terminal.

 2) Run the command `npm install` to install the node_modules for the server.